 Shilajit Resin

-Dissolve a pea-sized amount (300–500mg) in warm water or herbal tea.
-Take once daily on an empty stomach, ideally in the morning.
-Most people notice a difference after two to four weeks of consistent daily use.
+Dissolve a pea-sized amount (300–500mg) in warm — not boiling — water or herbal tea.
+Take once daily on an empty stomach in the morning.

 Ashwagandha Capsules

 Take one to two capsules daily with water, preferably with food.
-Many people prefer to take Ashwagandha in the evening due to its calming properties, though morning use is equally effective for stress support.
+Many people prefer evening dosing due to its calming properties.

 Shilajit & Ashwagandha Complex

 One to two capsules daily with water.
-Designed for convenient once-daily use combining both supplements.
+Designed for convenient once-daily use.

 Disclaimer: Shilajit and Ashwagandha are food supplements and are not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your GP before use, especially if you are pregnant, breastfeeding, or taking prescribed medication.
 Not suitable for children under 18 years of age.